janglehorse/janglehorse.github.io/_posts/2014-3-3-In-the-Wild.md

   <li>Finding my value in my work</li>
 </ul>

 Briefly, here's how the 3 build on one another.
 If I am practicing Kindness to myself and others, I will build myself up and those around me.
-If I celebrate my inherent value outside of my work, I am free to practice humility, its no longer about me, its about the work.
+If I celebrate my inherent value outside of my work, I am free to practice humility.
+Its no longer about me, its about the work.
 This frees me to truly enjoy it, and receive whatever critiques I need to in order to get better at it.
 Of course its much messier in real life.
 Nevertheless, the impact of this cycle has been very real for myself and those around me.

 So that's where I start.
 From kindness, significance, and seeking to practice humility, however poorly.